Climate Action Toolkit

 SMART THERMOSTAT INCENTIVES

 - The Ease program (NEW) provides 80% cost coverage for things like insulation, duct sealing, and whole-home air sealing.
 See this video and sign up on the Marin County Interest Form.
-See the eligibility table at the top of this toolkit (120% Area Median Income Levels in Marin) (limited availability until March 2026).
+See the eligibility table at the top of this toolkit (120% Area Median Income Levels in Marin).
+Please note: Participants must have at least insulation, duct improvements, or induction cooking on their scope to proceed with a project.

-One: Call a pro.
-Two: Get quotes.
-Three: Get the work done.
+Call a pro.
+Get quotes.
+Get the work done.

 Action 6-17.
 Get a home energy score rating